 What kind of training do you do?

 To create a strong bond between dog and veteran you need trust and respect, therefore we use fun, empowerment, positive methods as tools to train our dogs.
-This not only benefits the dog, but equally the veteran – it makes everyone feel happier and motivated.
+This not only benefits the dog but equally the veteran – it makes everyone feel happier and motivated.

-Dogs, all dogs, are precious and as an organisation we are the guardians of these special unique and individual beings – every choice we make is with this in mind; they deserve understanding, kindness, patience, respect and a great stimulating life filled with love.
+Dogs, all dogs, are precious and as an organisation, we are the guardians of these special unique and individual beings – every choice we make is with this in mind; they deserve understanding, kindness, patience, respect and a great stimulating life filled with love.

 Can I donate my dog for a veteran?

-We are not a rescue organisation and are unable to take in dogs from the general public.
+No, we are not a rescue organisation and are unable to take in dogs from the general public.
 For rehoming your dog please contact your local rescue.